oldfeel/datakeep/syncthing/README.md

 on your system in [the etc directory][3].
 There are also several [GUI implementations][11] for Windows, Mac, and Linux.

-## Docker

-To run Syncthing in Docker, see [the Docker README][16].

 ## Getting in Touch

 The first and best point of contact is the [Forum][8].
 If you've found something that is clearly a bug, feel free to report it in the [GitHub issue tracker][10].

-If you believe that you’ve found a Syncthing-related security vulnerability, please report it by emailing security@syncthing.net.
+If you believe that you've found a Syncthing-related security vulnerability, please report it by emailing security@syncthing.net.
 Do not report it in the Forum or issue tracker.